 Required Licenses

 - Business License: Must be obtained from the local government.
-Requirements typically include proof of business registration, payment of applicable fees, and compliance with local zoning laws.
+Requirements include proof of business registration and payment of a nominal fee.

-- Sales Tax Permit: Required if you will be selling products as part of your organizing services.
-Generally, you must apply through the state's Department of Revenue and provide information about your business.
+- Sales Tax Permit: Required for those selling products as part of their organizing services.
+Applicants must submit a form to the state revenue department and provide identification.

 Insurance Requirements

-- Workers' Compensation Insurance: Required if you have employees.
-This insurance covers medical costs and lost wages for employees injured while working.
-Requirements vary by state.
+- Workers' Compensation Insurance: Required if you have employees, this insurance covers medical expenses and lost wages for work-related injuries.

 Training Certifications